-Missing features such as phase shift, output control and high pass filters (features found on some higher models), this affordable unit would be great beginners guitar preamp for recording both a live and studio setting.
+Missing features such as phase shift, output control and high pass filters (features found on some higher models), this affordable unit would be a great beginner’s guitar preamp for recording both a live and studio setting.

 Rating: 2 / 5

-Take a step up from the Digimax and you get the ART Pro MPA II.
-This well priced, well-built unit is found in the studios of both enthusiasts and the music industry professionals.
-With a much larger choice of features than the Digimax and only a marginal price increase to £458.00, this preamp seems to be the go to unit for many session musicians.
+Take a step up from Digimax and you get the ART Pro MPA II.
+This well-priced, well-built unit is found in the studios of both enthusiasts and music industry professionals.
+With a much larger choice of features than the Digimax and only a marginal price increase to £458.00, this preamp seems to be the go-to unit for many session musicians.
 It’s an ideal bass guitar preamp and preamp for mics.

 This very affordable unit, packed full of professional tools is great for both the beginners recording at home and the pros.
 Honestly, its only flaw could be the number of channels, limiting the unit to studio work only.